mirage/mirage-www/tmpl/blog/irmin-1.0.md

 ### Mergeable Contents

 Irmin now exposes `Irmin.Type` to create new mergeable contents more easily.
-For instance the following type defines the property of simple metrics, where `name` a human-readable name `gauge` a metric counting the number of occurences for some kind of events:
+For instance, the following type defines the property of simple metrics, where `name` is a human-readable name and `gauge` is a metric counting the number of occurences for some kind of event:

 ```ocaml
 type metric = {